Breaking News | CP reads riot act to officers, men in Lagos

 “We cannot handle the security of Lagos State with levity,” the police boss said.

-Odumosu, therefore, warned Area Commnaders, District Police Officers and Heads of Department to henceforth book any policeman who failed to report to duty.
+Odumosu, therefore, warned Area Commanders, District Police Officers and Heads of Department to henceforth book any policeman who failed to report to duty.

 “Such officer will be dealt with according to the provisions of the Police Act and Regulations.